al-mabsut/muslimah/contents/hanafi/en/4_ruling_bleeding_most_likely_hayd.md

     - Maghrib: When many stars are visible, but with Western horizon still red.
     - ‘Isha: At the midpoint between Maghrib and Fajr for men able to attend Salaah in congregation.
 For women, this does not apply so they will complete ‘Isha at the last possible moment.
 - Ghusl is not required every time bleeding stops; Wudu is enough for Salaah.
+- In the case of fasting, if the bleeding stops until the time of next Fajr, then it is Wajib to start your fast for that day, even though the previous day was missed on account of Hayd.

 ## Additional Clarifications